tcheouj/p8105_wnv_nyc/Related_work_Initial_questions.md

 The [Global Surface Summary of the Day (GSOD) package](https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.ncdc:C00516) contains global daily average weather observations from weather stations.
-Indicators include mean temperature, dew point temperature, sea level pressure, station pressure, visibility, wind speed, gust, precipitation amount, and snow depth.
+A `GSODR` package exists where we can load in data from specific stations with specific measurements.
+Our indicators included: mean temperature, dew point temperature, sea level pressure, station pressure, visibility, wind speed, gust, precipitation amount, and snow depth.
 This data is provided by the National Oceanic and Atmospheric Administration.

 ### Cleaning